 The ranch’s 29.8± acres of irrigated hay fields are located along Birch Creek near the headquarters.
 This acreage is watered by a dike system that spreads spring runoff onto the hay fields.

 The owners currently lease privately-owned pivot irrigated hayfields located south of the ranch, which provide winter hay supplies for the ranch and excess hay that is sold.
 These leased fields are anticipated to be unavailable to a new owner.
 However, conversion of the ranch to a stand-alone operation can be accomplished by dedicating a portion of the dryland grain to hay production.
-Conversion of all the dryland grain to hay and grazing the CRP after the contract expires would increase the ranch’s estimated carrying capacity to 550 animal units.
+Conversion of all the dryland grain to hay and grazing would increase the ranch’s estimated carrying capacity to 550 animal units.

 The current cow herd is managed for higher weaning weights.
 Cows calve around February 1, with weaning in mid-October.
 Weaning weights average approximately 700 pounds for steers and 675 pounds for heifer calves.
 Cows typically graze out through December, depending on weather conditions.
 Winter hay requirements under the current management plan are approximately two tons per cow.